Skip to searchSkip to main content

 Should you use fabric softener?

 Fabric softeners make clothes soft and comfortable to wear and give them a nice scent.
 However, fabric softeners often contain surfactants, preservatives, fragrances and dyes that can be harmful to the environment.
-If you would like to wash in a more environmentally friendly way, it is therefore advisable to avoid fabric softeners or to use them very sparingly.
+If you would like to wash your clothes in a way that is more compatible with nature, it is advisable to avoid fabric softeners or to use them very sparingly.

 In general, you should only put on a wash when the washing machine is full.
 Collect clothes of the same colour until the maximum load of the machine is reached.
 You can avoid unnecessarily consuming lots of water and electricity by always making sure your washing machine is full when putting on a wash.

-You can also hand wash items of clothing, this may come in handy if you need a certain item of clothing, but you don’t have enough dirty laundry to put on a wash.
-Fill the sink up with a little bit of water and add a little bit of laundry detergent.
-Hand washing uses less water than machine washing, no electricity and it is a lot gentler on delicate fabrics.
+You can also hand wash items of clothing.
+This may come in handy if you need a certain item of clothing, but you don’t have enough dirty laundry to put on a wash.
+Fill the sink or a washing bowl up with a little bit of water and add a little bit of laundry detergent.
+Hand washing single items uses less water than machine washing, no electricity and it is a lot gentler on delicate fabrics.

 Tip